front-end-intermediate/session-1/readme.md

 });
 ```

-Here it is in full context.
+Here it is in full context:

 ```js
 // Set up our HTTP request